frank44/NativePax/README.md

 <h1>Paxembly specifications</h1>

-An purely stack based implementation of an assembly-like language with a simple garbage collector and auto-up-casting.
+A purely stack based implementation of an assembly-like language with a simple garbage collector and auto-up-casting.

 Notes:<br>
 The system stack contains pointers to the actual values in the heap.<br>